hashicorp/terraform-website/content/source/docs/index.html.markdown

 ### Develop Plugins

 - [Create a provider](/docs/extend/index.html) to allow Terraform to interact with a service.
-- [Publish your provider](/docs/registry/index.html) to the Terraform Registry to make it publicly available.
+- [Publish a provider or module](/docs/registry/index.html) to the Terraform Registry to make it publicly available.
 </div>

 </div></div>